-P101 SGR S.p.A Gestore EuVECA manager (hereafter also “P101” or the “SGR”), as a financial market participant, provides the following disclosure as per article 3 and 4 of the Regulation (EU) 2019/2088 on sustainability‐related disclosure in the financial services sector (hereafter also the “SFDR Regulation” or “SFDR”) and per Final Report on the Regulatory Technical Standards (“RTS”) published by the European Supervisory Authorities.
+P101 SGR S.p.A Gestore EuVECA manager (also referred to as also “P101” or the “SGR”), as a financial market participant, provides the following disclosure as per articles 3 and 4 of the EU Regulation 2019/2088 on sustainability‐related disclosure in the financial services sector (also referred to as also the “SFDR Regulation” or “SFDR”) and per Final Report on the Regulatory Technical Standards (“RTS”) published by the European Supervisory Authorities.

 Sustainability risk policies – art.
 3

-P101 is aware that the integration of environmental, social and governance (“ESG”) factors into the investment process and the implementation of efficient procedures to identify and prevent ESG risks allow promoting innovation and supporting economic development, significantly contributing to the sustainable growth of the country.
-For this reason, the SGR is committed to include ESG considerations in the evaluation and selection of investment opportunities to create and manage alternative investment funds able to generate social and environmental value.
+P101 is aware that the integration of environmental, social and governance (“ESG”) factors into the investment process, as well as the implementation of efficient procedures to identify and prevent ESG risks, allows the promotion of innovation and the support of economic development, significantly contributing to the Italian sustainable growth.
+The SGR is therefore committed to include ESG values into its evaluation and selection of investment opportunities to create and manage alternative investment funds able to generate both social and environmental value.

 Sustainability risk is defined as “an environmental, social or governance event or condition that, if it occurs, could cause an actual or potential material negative impact on the value of the investment”.

 P101 has developed a responsible investment approach, which foresees the identification and assessment of potential ESG risks and opportunities for each target investment.
-The SGR has adopted an internal ESG Policy, which specifies the main responsible investment strategies adopted by P101, aligned with sector best practices.
-In particular, before taking any investment decision, the SGR applies exclusion criteria for controversial industries and plans to conduct ESG assessment analyses of the target investment, involving external sectorial experts if needed.
+The SGR has adopted an internal ESG Policy, which specifies the main responsible investment strategies adopted by P101, aligned with the sector’s best practices.
+In particular, before taking any investment decision, the SGR applies exclusion criteria for controversial industries and plans to conduct ESG assessment analyses of the target investment, involving external sectoral experts if needed.

-Finally, the relevant information gathered during this process are included in the investment memorandum, which is provided to the board of directors/investment committee to be able to take informed investment decisions.
+Finally, the relevant information gathered during this process is included in the investment memorandum, which is provided to the board of directors/investment committee to be able to make informed investment decisions.

 Consideration of adverse sustainability impacts – art.
 4

-P101 focuses on early-stage investments in companies, mostly Italian, operating in the digital sector and it supports their growth particularly in terms of technological skills development, job creation, gender equality.
+P101 focuses on early-stage investments in companies operating in the digital sector, mostly Italian, and it supports their growth particularly in terms of technological skills development, job creation, gender equality.
 The SGR is aware that in its investment universe, corporate social responsibility as well as social and environmental impact are crucial for long-term financial targets.
-In this context, during the ownership phase, the SGR collects specific Key Performance Indicators (KPIs) for most of its investee companies, tracking progresses and actively supporting their ESG performance improvement.